DunkRing/Mini-Project-2-NoSQL-Databases/README.md

-**Introduction**: In this project we want to examien multiple NoSQL databse and we the tow different database we have chosen is: Neo4j and MongoDB
+**Introduction**: In this project we want to examine multiple NoSQL databse and we the two different databases we have chosen is: Neo4j and MongoDB

 **Problem statement**: What are some of the key difference of MongoDB and Neo4J regarding storage, populate data, fetching data?